nishiuramakoto/macos-remap.py/README.md

 # Note

-The definition of remaps is hardcoded into code; please feel free to generalize it as you wish.
+The definition of remaps is hardcoded; please feel free to generalize it as you wish.

 The hardcoded maps may be useful for you if:
 + you are an Emacs user on a MacBook with the Japanese keyboard